What is fetal growth restriction (FGR)?

 After birth

-Premature babies need help with many body functions in the first time after birth because theytake time to fully develop.
+Premature babies need help with many body functions in the first weeks after birth because these take time to fully develop.
 That is why the baby will stay in an incubator until it is old and big enough.
 This can take several weeks or months.
 Usually, we recommend that babies stay in the hospital until their due date if everything goes well.
 After leaving the hospital, it is very important to have regular check-ups to monitor your baby’s development over time.

 - Lungs

 - Some babies need help with breathing.
-The baby might only need a little help with airflow through their nose.
-In more serious cases, they might need a mask or a tube to help the baby breathe.
+The baby might only need a little help with airflow through their nose while they are essentially breathing on their own.
+In more serious cases, they might need a mask or a tube to completely support the baby’s breathing.

 - Gut